 The type variety occurs in the Rocky Mountains and Intermountain Ranges from Canada: SE British Columbia and SW Alberta, S through USA: Oregon, Idaho, Montana, North Dakota, South Dakota, Nebraska, Wyoming, Colorado, Utah and Nevada to N New Mexico and W through N Arizona to S California at (1000)1500-3700 m, preferring dry, rocky slopes and ridges of high mountains up to timberline, often occurring in pure stands (Little 1980, Kral 1993).
 See also Thompson et al. (1999).
 Hardy to Zone 3 (cold hardiness limit between -39.9°C and -34.4°C) (Bannister and Neuner 2001).

 The hardest land that supports a pinyon-juniper forest is the high plains of eastern Montana, where you can find a Pinus flexilis–Juniperus scopulorum forest clinging to the sandstone cliffs and washes of the Missouri breaks.
 West of there, all down the spine of the high Rocky Mountains from Alberta to New Mexico, this species comes into its own as a tree of the high mountains.
-On exposed and rocky sites it will sometimes descend to the lower treeline, but usually it is a tree of the passes and summits, sharing its habitat with other subalpine species such as Abies lasiocarpa subsp. bifolia and Picea engelmannii.
+On exposed and rocky sites it will sometimes descend to the lower treeline, but usually it is a tree of the passes and summits, sharing its habitat with other subalpine species such as Abies lasiocarpa var. bifolia and Picea engelmannii.
 It occupies similar sites in the Wallowa Mountains of Oregon, where it thrives best on limestone substrates (much like its southern cousin P. longaeva); and also west across the high plateaux of Utah and the high mountains of the Basin and Range province, where it occupies picturesque sites that receive most of their precipitation with the winter snows.
 It even holds to this niche in the highly diverse subalpine forests of the Sierra Nevada, where it reigns east of the range crest and on high summits of the Inyo, Panamint, White and other desert ranges, often mingling there with P. monophylla.

 Height 18 m, dbh 222 cm, crown spread 14 m.
 Locality: On a ridge S of Snowbird, Utah (American Forests 1996).
 There is also a very large specimen in Oregon, the Dielman Monarch (photo at left), measuring 205 cm DBH, 9.34 m tall, and with a crown spread of 8.2 m (Dielman 2009).
 Some very large trees reportedly occur in Nevada and Colorado as well, but I don't have the numbers.

 Crossdated ages of 1,670 years from site ERE in New Mexico, collected by Swetnam and Harlan; and 1659 years for specimen KET3996 from Ketchum, Idaho collected by Schulman in 1956 (Brown 1996).
-Given the fact that crossdated tree ages are always underestimates because of the near-impossibility of sampling the tree's seedling growth years, either of these trees could have been the older, particularly since KET3996 was sampled about 30 years before the ERE tree.
+Given that crossdated tree ages are always underestimates because of the near-impossibility of sampling the tree's seedling growth years, either of these trees could have been the older, particularly since KET3996 was sampled about 30 years before the ERE tree.
 During a 1994 visit to Craters of the Moon National Monument, I believe I located KET3996; it was dead, and had been for many years.

 Limber pine is an important species due to its longevity and widespread occurrence in the arid U.S.